open-telemetry/opentelemetry-specification/specification/trace/api.md

 configuration in the `TracerProvider` and having `Tracer` implementation objects have a reference to the `TracerProvider` from which they were obtained.
-If configuration must be stored per-tracer (such as disabling a certain tracer), the tracer could, for example, do a look-up with its name+version+schema_url in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.
+If configuration must be stored per-tracer (such as disabling a certain tracer), the tracer could, for example, do a look-up with its name+version+schema_url+attributes in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.